ignoreintuition/jSchema/README.md

 ## How to Use

 ### NPM
-If you use npm, `npm install jschema.js`.
+If you use npm, `npm install jschema`.

 ### requirejs
 jschema.js uses requirejs to modularly load the library and is included in the package.json.  require.js can be moved to the lib directory of your project and included as